brendancooley/gangs/gangs.md

 \end{cases}
 $$

 Each line of this equation has a simple interpretation.
 The first line describes the within district variance of shootings.
 This quantity is affected by the variance of all types of violence - non-gang, inter-gang, and intra-gang.
 The first term describes the variance in violence produced by conflicts between the gang occupying territory $i$ and all other gangs.
 The second term describes the variance in violence produced by conflict within the gang occupying territory $i$.
 The finally term describes the variance in violence from random (resident on resident) violence.
 If no gang occupies territory $i$ then the first two terms are zero by Assumptions 1 and 3.
 The second line describes the covariance between two distinct districts that are controlled by the same gang.
 These districts all experience the violence produced when gang $\pi(i) = \pi(j)$ fights wars with any other gang.
-The also experience the internal violence germane to gang $\pi(i) = \pi(j)$.
+They also experience the internal violence germane to gang $\pi(i) = \pi(j)$.
 This quantity is zero if the territory is unoccupied by any gang.
 The third line descibes the covariance in violence between two districts controlled by different gangs.
 Violence in these districts covaries when the gangs controlling the two districts are at war.
 If either district $i$ or district $j$ is not occupied by a gang, then the covariance in violence will be zero, indicated by the last line of the equation.

+One implication of Proposition 1, is that districts that are owned by the same gang will experience similar patterns of violence.
 Corollary 1 formalizes the observation that for any pair of districts owned by the same pair of gangs will experience the same covariance in violence in expectation.